fmor5954/MobilePay-PoS-v10/docs/create_qr_codes.md

 Please be aware that it is all lowercase.
 The PoS ``beaconId`` is either a 15 digit number (no letters) or a GUID.
 The format is both for sandbox and production environment.

-If yo want to print the QR code we have a template for MobilePay stickers on the [MobilePay website](https://mobilepay.dk/materialebank/marketingmateriale/skilte/skiltning-til-pos)
+If you want to print the QR code we have a template for MobilePay stickers on the [MobilePay website](https://mobilepay.dk/materialebank/marketingmateriale/skilte/skiltning-til-pos)